Afcon: Selemani Ndikumana axed from Burundi squad ahead of Nigeria showdown | Goal.com

 Goal understands that the decision to drop Ndikumana from the 23-man Afcon squad was reached on Thursday night, after he was found guilty of breaking disciplinary rules.

-Before his eviction from the team's camp in Alexandria, Ndikumana was the oldest player in Olivier Niyungeko's team at the age of 32 and also the second top scorer for the country with 12 goals behind Fiston Abdul Razak [18].
+Before his eviction from the team's camp in Alexandria, Ndikumana was the oldest player in Olivier Niyungeko's squad, and the second top scorer for the country behind Fiston Abdul Razak [18], with 12 goals.

-Burundi will play Nigeria in their debut Africa Cup of Nations match without the former Molde forward who has 33 international caps under his belt.
+Burundi will play Nigeria in their debut Afcon match without the former Molde forward, who has 33 international caps under his belt.